 - Lack of air circulation.
 Set a fan up to move air around your plants

 - Excessive moisture.
 If the soil remains consistently wet, it can rot the roots and prevent the seed from taking in water.
 It may look like your seed needs water, but in actuality, it needs anything but!
 Make sure to test the moisture of your soil by feeling with your fingers.
-Soil should be moist but not soaked.
+Moist, not soaked!

 7. Try playing some tunes for your seedlings!